Syahnan Anuar

 Rimbun Dahan is the home of Malaysian architect Hijjas Kasturi and his wife Angela.
 Set on fourteen acres outside Kuala Lumpur, Malaysia, the compound of Rimbun Dahan is a centre for developing traditional and contemporary art forms.
 It features buildings designed by Hijjas Kasturi, as well as two early 20th century traditional Malay houses from Perak and Penang, in an indigenous Southeast Asian garden environment which has recently been awarded arboretum status.
 Rimbun Dahan is private property, and is only open to the public on Open Days.

-Indonesian composer Gardika Gigih is at Rimbun Dahan for a two-month residency in 2024.
+Indonesian composer Gardika Gigih was at Rimbun Dahan for a one-month residency in February 2024.

 About the Artist